TTL Controller for Finished Resources

 The TTL controller will assume that a resource is eligible to be cleaned up

 TTL seconds after the resource has finished, in other words, when the TTL has expired.
 When the

-TTL controller cleans up a resource, it will delete it cascadingly, i.e. delete
+TTL controller cleans up a resource, it will delete it cascadingly, that is to say it will delete

 its dependent objects together with it.
 Note that when the resource is deleted,

 its lifecycle guarantees, such as finalizers, will be honored.

 The TTL seconds can be set at any time.
 Here are some examples for setting the

 - Specify this field in the resource manifest, so that a Job can be cleaned up automatically some time after it finishes.

 - Set this field of existing, already finished resources, to adopt this new feature.

 - Use a mutating admission webhook to set this field dynamically at resource creation time.
 Cluster administrators can use this to enforce a TTL policy for finished resources.